tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 - Runs a portfolio construction strategy backtest for a :term:`momentum` strategy
     - Uses handpicked "DeFi bluechip tokens" - see *Trading universe definition* for the list
     - Long only
-    - Pick top assetes for each strategy cycle
+    - Pick top assets for each strategy cycle
     - Trade across multiple blockchains
     - Trade across multiple DEXes
     - Based on momentum (previous week price change %)